w11re/DOT/README.md

 ## Getting Started

 Clone the github repository and run the executable file.
-No registration actually required.
+No registration actually required unless you want to record your typing speeds.
+At that point, you would need to setup the database yourself.
 ```
 git clone https://github.com/w11re/dot
 ```